Essence of Winter

 - All leaders, transport, park entry fees, and permits for all activities unless described as optional.

-- Privately chartered snowcoach in Yellowstone National Park
+- Privately chartered snowcoach in Yellowstone National Park on January 31 and February 2.

 - Accommodations for the nights of January 28 through February 4.